-This course will explore these questions through historical simulations.
+This course will achieve these learning objectives through historical simulations.
 You'll first learn about major ideas and debates in international affairs.
 You'll then apply what you've learned by playing the roles of important actors during pivotal events in history, such as diplomatic crises, military conflicts, and international conferences.